-Sony Ericsson Xperia Ray User Reviews
+Sony Ericsson Xperia Ray user reviews

 Average rating from 31 reviews:

 Reviewed by Leighanne from england on 21st Aug

 I loved this brilliant little phone from the minute i got it but now there are a few little things that are making me want to replace it after only 4mths.

 PROS - excellent battery life, pocket sized, great functions, just the right amount of screen sensitivity, fantastic price & really easy to navigate.